A prank company and Lil Nas X are selling ‘Satan Shoes’ containing a drop of human blood. Nike is suing.

 The U.S. Patent and Trademark Office declined to answer a question about whether the company could face legal repercussions for marketing the sneakers.
 And the Consumer Product Safety Commission did not respond to questions about the safety of the product containing human blood, which can carry viruses.

-A transformation of Nike Air Max 97s, each pair of Satan Shoes is decorated with small inverted crosses and the phrase “Luke 10:18,” a biblical passage that references Jesus seeing “Satan fall like lightning from heaven.”
+Each pair of Satan Shoes is decorated with small inverted crosses and the phrase “Luke 10:18,” a biblical passage that references Jesus seeing “Satan fall like lightning from heaven.”
 Red numbering on the back of each shoe identifies it as belonging to one of 666 pairs that MSCHF is selling for $1,018 each.
 Typical Air Max 97s sell for about $100 to $200.

 By Monday afternoon, a website created to market the sneakers said all but one pair had been sold and the last would be distributed Thursday by lottery.

-The sneakers are a follow-up to the holy water-filled “Jesus Shoes” that the company offered for thousands of dollars in 2019, Greenberg said.
+The sneakers are a follow-up to the holy-water-filled “Jesus Shoes” that the company offered for thousands of dollars in 2019, Greenberg said.
 The firm’s other hits include computer-generated foot pictures, toaster bath bombs and a rubber chicken-shaped bong.

 Unlike some of MSCHF’s other projects, the shoes are more than just a gimmick.
 The devil theme is a sarcastic play on public criticism that Lil Nas X says he has received for being gay.
 The 21-year-old rapper, whose legal name is Montero Lamar Hill, has said he wrote “Montero (Call Me By Your Name)” for his 14-year-old self, who had “promised to die with the secret” of his sexuality.

-“People already demonize who I am and put me in a painting of, ‘Okay, he’s evil, he’s doing this, he’s doing that,’” Lil Nas X told the entertainment news outlet Complex.
+“People already demonize who I am and put me in a painting of, ‘Okay, he’s evil, he’s doing this, he’s doing that,’ ” Lil Nas X told the entertainment news outlet Complex.
 “So it’s like, you know what?
 I’ll take that.
 I’ll be that, and I’m going to make the best of it.”

 Backlash to the shoes largely centered on the idea that the product promotes evil.

-“Our kids are being told that this kind of product is, not only okay, it’s ‘exclusive,’" tweeted South Dakota Gov. Kristi L. Noem (R).
+“Our kids are being told that this kind of product is, not only okay, it’s ‘exclusive,’ ” tweeted South Dakota Gov. Kristi L. Noem (R).
 “But do you know what’s more exclusive?
 Their God-given eternal soul.
 We are in a fight for the soul of our nation.
 We need to fight hard.
 And we need to fight smart.
 We have to win.”

-Televangelist Mark Burns said the Satan Shoes are “a reason why we Christians must be prayed up ready to battle in the spirit with the Voice of the Holy Spirit.
+Televangelist Mark Burns tweeted that the Satan Shoes are “a reason why we Christians must be prayed up ready to battle in the spirit with the Voice of the Holy Spirit.
 This is evil & heresy and I pray that Christians rise up against this.”

 In a nod to the outrage, Lil Nas X published a tongue-in-cheek apology video in which he suggests that he’s about to renounce the shoes before the screen cuts to a shot from the music video of him crowning himself with Satan’s horns.
 The singer also took a swipe at fast-food restaurant Chick-fil-A, which has donated to organizations that oppose same-sex marriage, with a mock-up of a fake sneaker tailored to the business.